3grasses/ml-dl-projects/README.md

  <em> Fashion-MNIST dataset </em>
 </p>

 Image classification is one of the main branches in computer vision.
 In this project, three different models, including **random forest, feed-forward neural network (FFNN), and convolutional neural network (CNN)**, were built to classify the Fashion-MNIST dataset [[1]](#1).
 A step-by-step procedure for data preprocessing, hyperparameter tuning, model training and evaluation were presented with brief explanation.
-The accuracy anf the runtime of the training and evaluation process for each model was also recorded for comparison.
+The accuracy and the runtime of the training and evaluation process for each model was also recorded for comparison.

 ## Time Series Forecasting for Customer Price Index (CPI)